The UK has a legally-binding target of net zero by 2050.

-Here at Flight Free UK we focus on individual behaviour change, but that must go hand in hand with effective government policy if we are to achieve the necessary emissions reductions.
+At Flight Free UK we focus on individual behaviour change, but that must go hand in hand with effective government policy if we are to achieve the necessary emissions reductions.

 Here are our top policies for a UK government to adopt, to help get a grip on emissions from aviation.

-1. A moratorium on airport expansion
+1. No airport expansion

 2. Tax aviation fuel